nickthorpe71/Maeve/src/problems-to-solve.md

 ## Process

--   For each problem, show the classical solution with benchmarks and compare to the Maeve solution with benchmarks.
+-   For each problem, show the classical solution with benchmarks and compare to the Rayleigh solution with benchmarks.
 -   Label each problem with: **Binary**, **Permutation**, **Real-Value** or any other genotypes covered.